bgd-labs/aave-proposals-v3/src/20241201_Multi_IncreaseBorrowSlope1ToAllStablecoinsAcrossAllAaveInstances/IncreaseBorrowSlope1ToAllStablecoinsAcrossAllAaveInstances.md

 ## Simple Summary

-This proposal recommends increasing the **borrow slope1** parameter for stablecoins across all Aave V3 Instances to **12.5%**.
+This proposal recommends increasing the **borrow slope1** parameter for stablecoins across all Aave V3 Instances and Aave V2 on mainnet to **12.5%**.
 This adjustment aims to align interest rate models with the updated **Stable Debt Reserve (SDR)** strategy, promoting sustainability, better risk management, and optimal utilization of the protocol’s resources.

 ## Motivation